Labfox/Cours/docs/english/unit2/main.md

 WILL est différent dans le sens ou il est utilisé pour parler d'un avenir quasi-certain ou pour une décision prise dans l'instant.

+a drill, so to cut through a wall someone taking photos fbi a farmer

+Sort of video: ad
+People: kids
+Topic: THe topic was dreams jobs.

+One child wants to be a teacher or a train driver when he grows up.
+Another one wants to be someone who fixes computer, someone who sells them.
+The last girl wants to treasure being a child.
+She doesn't want to think about adult life.
+They are talking about what they dream of becoming.

+Paul wants to cut hair, his mom wants him to be a docor, and his dad just wants him to make money